keu/docs/astro/test-and-troubleshoot-locally.md

 :::

-## Make requests to the Airflow REST API
+## Call Airflow REST API in a local environment

 To make requests to the [Apache Airflow REST API](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html) locally, you can use HTTP Basic Authentication with the credentials output by the `astro dev start` command: